Top 35 Android Interview Questions and Answers

 Q #1) What is Android?

-Answer: Android is an open-source operating system and is mainly popular for Smartphones and Tablets.
+Answer: Android is an open-source operating system and is mainly popular for smartphones and tablets.

 Q #2) What is the Android SDK?

-Answer: To develop a mobile application, Android developers require some tools and this requirement is satisfied by “Android SDK” which is a set of tools that are used for developing or writing apps.
+Answer: To develop a mobile application, Android developers require some tools, and this requirement is satisfied by “Android SDK”, which is a set of tools that are used for developing or writing apps.

 It has a Graphical User Interface that emulates the Android environment.
 This emulator acts like an actual mobile device on which the developers write their code and then debug/test the same code to check if anything is wrong.